The Most Famous Places First

 Located in Aurora – Pioneer life is re-created through educational demonstrations and hands-on fun.

-Located in Wheaton – Nationally recognized zoo with a large variety of domestic farm animals and native Illinois wildlife.
+Wheaton – A cozy zoo with a variety of domestic farm animals and native Illinois wildlife.

-Located in Naperville – The many play areas stimulate curiosity, creativity, thinking and problem solving in young children.
+Naperville – Play areas stimulate curiosity, creativity, thinking and problem solving in young children.

 Located in Glenview – Interactive, hands-on exhibits for children ages birth to eight.